This medicine is subject to additional monitoring. This will allow quick identification

 These may differ from the information contained in this leaflet.

-Each autoinjector contains one dose of TALTZ (80 mg).
+Each autoinjector or syringe contains one dose of TALTZ (80 mg).

 TALTZ is given as an injection under your skin, known as a subcutaneous injection.

 You and your doctor, nurse or pharmacist should decide if you should inject TALTZ